 It won’t be for everyone but if you’re looking for an almost free and very quick and very easy technique to make trees for your model railway hard to beat.

 And in true Blue Peter style, I’ve got pictures of ones ‘prepared earlier’ that show how good the trees made with this tip can look.

 So without wasting more time that you could be spending on your layout let’s get going.

 Look at the trees around you, particularly deciduous varieties in full growth.

-What’s noticeable, or at least I noticed and it forms the cornerstone of this tip, is that on trees in full leaf bloom the branches aren’t visible.
+What’s noticeable, or what I noticed and it forms the cornerstone of this tip, is that on trees in full leaf bloom the branches aren’t visible.
 They’re hidden under all those glorious green leaves.

 The branches aren’t visible.

 As the branches aren’t visible, all that’s needed to create trees then is a trunk and something that looks like the foliage growth.

 For the foliage, we need a material that can be shaped into the crown of the tree and holds this shapes without branches.

-For this I’ve used my old friend the kitchen sponge.
+For this, I’ve used my old friend the kitchen or bathroom sponge.

 Take a dark green one and cut into the shape of a tree.
 (One of the best things about this tip is that that can make pretty much any type of tree just by carving the sponge to the shape required).
 Just take a look around you at natural trees if you need inspiration.

 I’ve written before about using twigs for tree stumps but it’s this tip where they really come into their own.
 As can be seen in the photo below, they look fantastic as the trunk for these model trees!

 Look around your garden or neighbourhood for them.
 (I’ve had some odd looks when caught kneeling in the gutter of a local alleyway picking up twigs — the things I do for this hobby!).

-For best results find twigs with a slight taper and ideally with collars of old shoots that have broken off off.
+For best results find twigs with a slight taper and ideally with collars of old shoots that have broken off.
 For N scale, twigs of about 2 inches in length are best, three to four inches for OO and HO and six inches upwards for O scale.